 - Structural alterations (i.e. tearing down walls)

-- External works within compound of the house
+- External works within the compound of the house

 - Flooring and tiling